harness/developer-hub/docs/internal-developer-portal/catalog/custom-card.md

 ## Introduction

-Now you can add an Additional info Card to the overview page and populate it with the `catalog-info.yaml` metadata for all the root fields `apiVersion`, `kind`, `metadata`, and `spec` along with the [supported values](https://backstage.io/docs/features/software-catalog/descriptor-format/#contents) under the root field. e.g. `<+spec.type>`
+Now you can add a Additional Info Card to the overview page and populate it with the `catalog-info.yaml` metadata for all the root fields `apiVersion`, `kind`, `metadata`, and `spec` along with the [supported values](https://backstage.io/docs/features/software-catalog/descriptor-format/#contents) under the root field. eg `<+spec.type>`

 ## Usage

 This card can help you display additional information like name of team lead, list of the tools used for your software component  etc., in your catalog overview page of a particular software component.
 This also enables you to display the additionally ingested items in the catalog using catalog metadata ingestion API.

 <DocVideo src="https://www.youtube.com/embed/Qi1PIWSPves?si=44qlTho7ZQHKjw59" />